Last Updated on:

 Undertaking 12 million assessments each year in over 70 countries, Cut-E is a world leader in the design and implementation of innovative online tests, questionnaires and gamified assessments for recruitment, selection and development.

 In early 2017, Cut-E was purchased by Aon, and subsequently you may be asked to undertake either an Aon or Cut-E assessment – they are both the same.
+In addition, this assessment may be called ‘Maptq’ by your assessor – ‘Maptq’ is the name given to the portal which candidates must access to undertake the assessment online.

-Cut-E has created a plethora of different assessment modules that can be tied together as part one large solution to assess candidates for a particular job role.
+Aon has created a plethora of different assessment modules that can be tied together as part one large solution to assess candidates for a particular job role.

 All pilot aptitude tests aim to assess the same key core skills required to complete pilot training successfully and/or operate an aircraft competently.
 The assessment of skills such as multi-tasking, spatial awareness, memory capacity, hand-to-eye coordination and mental arithmetic cannot necessarily be assessed within one test and therefore a pilot aptitude test is commonly separated in to a collection of tests, organised in to a battery and completed by the candidate in one sitting.
 The candidate is commonly provided with two attempts in which to complete this battery, enabling assessors to analyse improvement shown by the candidate.

-The Cut-E assessment of pilots tends to incorporate the analysis of numerical reasoning, verbal reasoning, deductive-logical thinking, inductive-logical thinking, spatial awareness, multi-tasking, reaction speed, memory capacity, complex control (hand-to-eye coordination) and the ability to concentrate and/or monitor.
+The Aon assessment of pilots tends to incorporate the analysis of numerical reasoning, verbal reasoning, deductive-logical thinking, inductive-logical thinking, spatial awareness, multi-tasking, reaction speed, memory capacity, complex control (hand-to-eye coordination) and the ability to concentrate and/or monitor.

-Given that the Cut-E assessment is an online assessment solution, pilots candidates are typically invited to participate in assessment by way of an email containing an invitation.
+Given that the Aon assessment is an online assessment solution, pilots candidates are typically invited to participate in assessment by way of an email containing an invitation.
 In some circumstances, pilot candidates may be required to participate in further activities in a second phase to verify their competence.

-Activities suitable for Cut-E (Aon) Test Preparation
+Activities suitable for Aon (Cut-E, MAPTQ) Test Preparation

 The Cut-E psychometric test that you are likely to face at assessment with an airline will assess abilities such as spatial awareness, numerical reasoning, verbal reasoning, technical reasoning and manipulating abstract or logical symbols within diagrammatic reasoning (also known as visual reasoning) tests.